-Your chosen kitchen designer will ask you these questions (and probably more – more questions is a good thing, by the way!), so it’s a good idea to have a think of some answers before you head off to a showroom for an appointment.
+Your chosen kitchen designer will ask you these questions (and probably more – more questions is a good thing, by the way!).
+So it’s a good idea to have a think about your answers before you head off to a showroom for an appointment.

 They’ll then be able to use their knowledge to suggest the best types of kitchen layout for your space, as well as for your needs.
 Play around with different ideas and see how different configurations could work in your home (ask for CAD drawings to see it drawn up).

 Also be prepared to compromise if needed.
-An island might be on your wishlist (it’s on many!), but if your room is smaller and an island may hinder the functionality of the kitchen rather than make it better, it’s worth looking at alternatives.
-After all there are many types of kitchen layout to consider.
+An island might be on your wishlist, but what if your room is small?
+Then an island may hinder the functionality of the kitchen rather than make it better.
+So it’s worth looking at alternatives.
+After all, there are many types of kitchen layouts to consider.
 Without further ado, let me take you through them…

-An island brings the kitchen into the centre of the room – something that is especially important in larger spaces, where otherwise there might be furniture around its edge and a yawning gap in the middle.
-When it comes to types of kitchen layout, an island is up there with the most popular.
+An island brings the kitchen into the centre of the room.
+This is something that is especially important in larger spaces, where otherwise there might be furniture around its edge and a yawning gap in the middle.
+When it comes to types of kitchen layouts, an island is up there with the most popular.

-The layout: As the central focus of an open-plan kitchen, an island is usually coupled with wall units of some kind and, depending on the space available, can be used with all other layouts.
+The layout: As the central focus of an open-plan kitchen, an island is usually coupled with wall units of some kind.
+Also, depending on the space available, it can be used with all other kitchen layouts.

-Pros: A flexible solution to many a layout conundrum, an island can be used to create the main prep surface in the kitchen, or as the cooking or washing up centre (or both).
+Pros: A flexible solution to many a layout conundrum, you can use an island to create the main prep surface in the kitchen.
+You can also use it as the cooking or washing up centre (or both).
 With the addition of barstools it can also serve as a breakfast bar, or drinks and socialising space.
-It can further make a useful zoning divide between the working and dining and relaxing areas of an open-plan room.
+It can create a useful zoning divide between the working and dining and relaxing areas of an open-plan room.

-Cons: Larger islands can be awkward to manoeuvre around, so make sure food storage, prepping, cooking, and wet zones are all in easy reach of each other, and that walkways are at least 1m wide.
-So if your kitchen is too small, you may need to think about an alternative solution – like a small breakfast bar pull down or portable butcher’s block.
+Cons: Walking around larger islands can be awkward.
+So make sure food storage, prepping, cooking, and wet zones are all in easy reach of each other, and that walkways are at least 1m wide.
+So if your kitchen is too small, you may need to think about an alternative solution.
+For example, a small breakfast bar pull down or portable butcher’s block.